-- 7.2.
+- 8.2.
 The Council has agreed toprovide reporting information to DLUHC on fund allocations and delivery.
-The Council will be asked to provide a mix of quantitative and qualitative summary updates to DLUHC; a full list of MI can be found in Annex A. - 7.3.
-The first report will be due in April 2023 and then every two months thereafter, until the Council's programme has completed.
-The schedule for monitoring reports is outlined in Annex B. - 7.4.
-Spend outturn and forecast should be signed off by the S151 officer or deputy S151 officer. - 7.5.
-The Council also agrees to work with the department to provide any reasonable additional MI as and when requested by the DLUHC Senior

-- Reporting Officer (SRO).
-DLUHC will provide an appropriate amount of time to return any additional MI requests. - 7.6.
+The Council will be asked to provide a mix of quantitative and qualitative summary updates to DLUHC; a full list of MI can be found in Annex A. - 8.3.
+The first report will be due in October 2023 and then every two months thereafter, until the Council's programme has completed.
+The schedule for monitoring reports is outlined in Annex B. - 8.4.
+Spend outturn and forecast should be signed off by the S151 officer or deputy S151 officer. - 8.5.
+A S151 officer or deputy S151 officer Statement of Grant Usage should be submitted when at least 60% of the Tranche 1 allocation has been committed - 8.6.
+The Council also agrees to work with the department to provide any reasonable additional MI as and when requested by the DLUHC Senior Reporting Officer (SRO).
+DLUHC will provide an appropriate amount of time to return any additional MI requests. - 8.7.
 The Council agrees to work collaboratively with any requests from DLUHC to support any retrospective assessment or evaluation as to the impact or value for money of LAHF.
 As a minimum, the Council is expected to monitor spend, outputs and outcomes against agreed indicators and keep this information for at least 5 years.

-8. Governance & Assurance
+9. Governance & Assurance

-- 8.1.
+9.1.
 The Council is expected to ensure that all legal and other statutory obligations and consents will be adhered to, which may include, but not solely, state aid / subsidy control, equalities duties, procurement, health and safety, and fraud prevention.
-The Council has prerogative to establish internal governance and assurance arrangements as they see fit to achieve this. - 8.2.
-The Council will ensure data can be shared for the prevention and detection of fraud by including the following clause in all agreements with companies or external entities in relation to LAHF including, but not limited to, property contracts, professional services contracts, construction contracts and lease agreements:
+The Council has prerogative to establish internal governance and assurance arrangements as they see fit to achieve this.

+9.2.
+The Council will ensure data can be shared for the prevention and detection of fraud by including the following clause in all agreements with companies or external entities in relation to LAHF - including, but not limited to, property contracts, professional services contracts, construction contracts and lease agreements: